Studio Retail Group: History

 In February 2016, Findel sold its online sports retailing business, Kitbag, to the leading US provider of licensed sports apparel and merchandise, Fanatics, Inc., a snub to Mike Ashley & Sports Direct who had expressed interest in the brand.
 Sports Direct acquired an 18.9% share in Findel but was unsuccessful in appointing a director.

 In April 2017, Findel appointed Phil Maudsley as group CEO.

 In June 2019, Findel announced plans to rename itself as Studio Retail Group, and this change came into effect in July.

 In April 2021, Studio sold the Findel Education businesses for £30 million.

 In February 2022, Studio announced its intention to appoint administrators because options to secure additional borrowing had failed, leaving it insolvent.
 Its shares are currently suspended on the London Stock Exchange.

 In February 2022, Studio Retail Group announced plans to call in administrators after a £25 million funding bid failed.
-The company was then purchased by Frasers Group for £26.8 million.
+The company's assets was then purchased by Frasers Group for £26.8 million.